jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Security-Group/Create-Security-Group.md

 Security group can act on any instance of the same VPC in the same region.
 Before creating security group, you need to create VPC.

 ## Operation Steps
-1. Access Security Group Console, or visit JD Cloud Console Click on the left navigation bar [Elastic Compute] - [Virtual Machine] - [Security Group] to enter the security group list page, click [Create], then pop up the creation window.
+1. Access Security Group Console, or visit JD Cloud & AI Console Click on the left navigation bar [Elastic Compute] - [Virtual Machine] - [Security Group] to enter the security group list page, click [Create], then pop up the creation window.
 ![](../../../../../image/vm/Operation-Guide-SG-create1.png)

 2. First, you need to select the region where the security group is located and VPC.
 The security group can only be applied to instances under the same VPC.
 You can create a security group for the VPC you have created.
 You can also click **Create VPC** to go to the VPC creation page and create a new VPC.